hyprwm/hyprland-wiki/pages/FAQ/_index.md

 ### How do I screen lock?

-Use a wayland-compatible locking utility using WLR protocols, e.g. `swaylock`.
+Use a Wayland-compatible locking utility using WLR protocols, e.g. `swaylock`.

 ### How do I change me mouse cursor?